auth0/docs/articles/quickstart/spa/angular/01-login.md

 The `user$` observable contains sensitive information and artifacts related to the user's identity.
 As such, its availability depends on the user's authentication status.
 Fortunately, the `user$` observable is configured so that it only starts to emit values once the `isAuthenticated$` observable is true, so there is no need to manually check the authentication state before accessing the user profile data.

 :::panel Checkpoint
-Verify that you can display the `user.name` or [any other `user` property](/users/references/user-profile-structure#user-profile-attributes) within a component correctly after you have logged in.
+Verify that you can display the `user.name` or <a href="/users/references/user-profile-structure#user-profile-attributes" target="_blank">any other `user` property</a> within a component correctly after you have logged in.
 :::